Fr. 37.50

 Read more

 Zusatztext There is scarcely a page that does not provoke new thoughts or offer new insights! not a chapter that! even read on its own! does not prove stimulating Informationen zum Autor Robert Musil (1880 - 1942) was an Austrian writer.
 Trained as an engineer, Musil eventually turned to literature.
 The unfinished Man Without Qualities is considered his greatest work, and earned him a Nobel Prize nomination.
-Klappentext A man matters, his experiences matter, but in a city, where experiences come by the thousands, we can no longer relate them to ourselves, and this is of course the beginning of life's notorious turning into abstraction.
-In 1913 the Viennese aristocracy are gathering to celebrate the seventieth jubilee of the accession of Emperor Franz Josef, even as the Austro-Hungarian Empire is collapsing and the rest of Vienna is showing signs of rebellion.
-At the centre of this social labyrinth is Ulrich: a veteran, a seducer and a scientist, yet also a man 'without qualities' and therefore a brilliant and detached observer of his changing world.
-A classic of the twentieth century, Robert Musil's The Man Without Qualities is endlessly thought-provoking, insightful and stimulating.
-Part satire, part visionary epic, part intellectual tour de force, it is a work of immeasurable importance.
-'One of the towering achievements of the European novel' Observer 'Immensely rich and therapeutic, bristling with wit and a sly humour' Sunday Telegraph Part satire, part visionary epic, part intellectual tour de force Zusammenfassung Part satire, part visionary epic, part intellectual tour de force
+Klappentext With an introduction by Jonathan Lethem It is 1913, and Viennese high society is determined to find an appropriate way of celebrating the seventieth jubilee of the accession of Emperor Franz Josef.
+But as the aristocracy tries to salvage something illustrious out of the collapse of the Austro-Hungarian Empire, the ordinary Viennese world is beginning to show signs of more serious rebellion.
+Caught in the middle of this social labyrinth is Ulrich: youngish, rich, an ex-soldier, seducer and scientist.
+Unable to deceive himself that the jumble of attributes and values that his world has bestowed on him amounts to anything so innate as a 'character', he is effectively a man 'without qualities', a brilliant, detached observer of the spinning, racing society around him.
+Part satire, part visionary epic, part intellectual tour de force, The Man Without Qualities by Robert Musil is a work of immeasurable importance.
+Part satire, part visionary epic, part intellectual tour de force Zusammenfassung Part satire, part visionary epic, part intellectual tour de force

 Product details